Staunton in Bloom

 Historic Garden Week has been held since 1927, when it was used to raise funds to restore Thomas Jefferson’s Monticello estate.
 Each year, more than 250 historic homes across the state open their grounds to visitors.
 Proceeds go toward preserving and restoring public gardens in Virginia.

-> After being cancelled for Covid in 2020, Staunton’s Historic Garden Week Tour is back in bloom for 2021!
+Staunton’s Historic Garden Week Tour is back in bloom!
 The walking tour showcases four gardens on New and Lewis Streets in the downtown area, the Gardens at Woodrow Wilson Presidential Library and Museum as well as other outdoor spaces decorated with floral installations created by the Augusta Garden Club.
 For safety reasons, guests will only have access to the gardens and the exteriors of the homes.

-> In addition to the tours themselves, guests may also attend several outdoor presentations.
+In addition to the tours themselves, guests may also attend several outdoor presentations.
 These include a “Fun and Fantasy” floral design demonstration taught by Garden Club of America judges.
 Visitors can attend educational talks about Staunton architect, T.J.
 Collins, and also learn about the ongoing archeological dig in the gardens of the Woodrow Wilson Presidential Library and Museum.
 Finally, guests will get to see plein air artists from the Beverley Studio School at work.
 Take home a memory by purchasing a finished painting at the “Wet Paint Sale.”

 After visiting Staunton, plan to tour more of Virginia’s historic gardens.
 See Virginia Garden Week’s suggested itineraries.
 Nearby destinations hosting tours include Lexington, Albemarle County, and Lynchburg.

 Best Gardens in Staunton